Battle of Lo Giang: Battle

-On the evening of 8 February, the 2nd Battalion, 1st Infantry Regiment was deployed and the Army task force named Task Force Miracle under the command of Col. Louis Gelling established its command near Dương Sơn.
-Col Gelling deployed the 2/1st Infantry in blocking positions south of Lỗ Giáng (1).
+On the evening of 8 February, the 2nd Battalion, 1st Infantry Regiment was deployed and the Army task force named Task Force Miracle under the command of Colonel Louis Gelling established its command near Dương Sơn.
+Gelling deployed the 2/1st Infantry in blocking positions south of Lỗ Giáng (1).

-On the morning of 9 February the 2/1st Infantry attacked north, engaging a PAVN force in a 9 hour battle, later finding 46 PAVN bodies and taking one prisoner who revealed that he was from the 3rd Battalion, 31st Regiment, while the forces in Lỗ Giáng (5) were from the Vietcong (VC) 1st Regiment.
+On the morning of 9 February the 2/1st Infantry attacked north, engaging a PAVN force in a nine hour battle, later finding 46 PAVN bodies and taking one prisoner who revealed that he was from the 3rd Battalion, 31st Regiment, while the forces in Lỗ Giáng (5) were from the Vietcong (VC) 1st Regiment.
 West of Lỗ Giáng the 2/3 Marines engaged two companies from the 1st Regiment killing 90.

 Aftermath

 Marine intelligence reported on 9 February that the PAVN 2nd Division was moving its headquarters back to its usual positions in the Gò Nổi Island area (15.851°N 108.186°E).
-Task Force Miracle continued to patrol the Lỗ Giáng area for 2 days, but on 11 February LG Cushman released control of Task Force Miracle back to the 23rd Infantry Division.
+Task Force Miracle continued to patrol the Lỗ Giáng area for two days, but on 11 February Cushman released control of Task Force Miracle back to the 23rd Infantry Division.

-U.S. Marine losses were 14 killed.
-Army losses were 18 killed, while claiming PAVN/VC losses were in excess of 286.
-PAVN claim that their 1st Regiment eliminated nearly 1 U.S. Battalion.
+Marine losses were 14 killed, Army losses were 18 killed, while PAVN/VC losses were in excess of 286.
+PAVN claim that their 1st Regiment eliminated nearly one U.S. Battalion.